 Building work has been delayed to the new wing of the College.
 The presence of great crested newts on the site has caused a delay of approximately six months to the opening of the new area, which is now expected to be handed over for the start of the January term, 2020.
-In the meantime, 4 temporary mobile classrooms will be erected on the eastern side of the College, between the delivery yard and the music block, to accommodate the increase in pupil numbers expected in September.
-This will ensure no disruption to learning while we await the completion of the new buildings.
+In the meantime, four temporary mobile classrooms have been erected on the eastern side of the College, between the delivery yard and the music block, to accommodate the increase in pupil numbers from September.
+This has ensured no disruption to learning while we await the completion of the new buildings.

 View a "walkthrough" of the next phase of development